Rain emergency declared in twin cities as monsoon's downpour strikes

 KARACHI

-Also, rain in some areas of the city has also added to the pleasantness of the weather.
+Also, rain in some areas of the city added to the pleasantness of the weather.

-Many areas including Karsaaz, University Road, Rashid Minhas Road, Gulshan Jamal, Sadar experienced drizzle.
+Many areas including Karsaaz, University Road, Rashid Minhas Road, Gulshan Jamal and Saddar experienced drizzle.